akira/exq/README.md

 ### Configuration:

 By default, Exq will use configuration from your config.exs file.
-You can use this to configure your Redis host, port, as well as namespace (which helps isolate the data in Redis).
+You can use this to configure your Redis host, port, password, as well as namespace (which helps isolate the data in Redis).
 The "concurrency" setting will let you configure the amount of concurrent workers that will be allowed, or :infinite to disable any throttling.

 ```elixir